Updated: Nov 18, 2021

-In this article you will understand the reasons for using a period tracker, the benefits of using a period tracker and the best period tracker apps available on the market in 2020.
+In this article, you will understand the benefits of using a period tracker and the best period tracker apps available on the market in 2021.

-Using a period tracker or menstrual cycle tracker involves to describe noting down and reviewing information about your:
+Using a period tracker or menstrual cycle tracker involves describing noting down and reviewing information about your:

 Period (the time when you experience a vaginal bleed) and associated events or symptoms.